ManneN1/BigDebuffs-WotLK/README.md

 # BigDebuffs

-BigDebuffs is an _extremely lightweight_ addon that hooks the Blizzard raid frames to increase the debuff size of crowd control effects.
-Additionally, it replaces unit frame portraits with debuff durations when important debuffs are present.
+BigDebuffs is an _extremely lightweight_ addon which repaces unit frame portraits with auras, stances and interrupts when present.

 The addon menu can be accessed by typing /bd or /bigdebuffs.